nf-core/website/markdown/developers/adding_modules.md

     > NB: See docs for [running tests manually](#running-tests-manually) if you would like to run the tests manually.

+8. Check that the new module you've added follows the [new module guidelines](#new-module-guidelines-and-pr-review-checklist)

-8. Lint the module locally to check that it adheres to nf-core guidelines before submission
+9. Lint the module locally to check that it adheres to nf-core guidelines before submission

     ```console
     $ nf-core modules lint . --tool fastqc